Rickie Winslow

 Rickie O'Neal Winslow (born July 26, 1964) is an American former professional basketball player.
 He has a Turkish passport under the name Kartal Reşat Fırıncıoğlu.
 Winslow, who was selected by the Chicago Bulls, with the 28th overall pick, in the 2nd round of the 1987 NBA draft, played in seven NBA games, during the 1987–88 season, with the Milwaukee Bucks.

 High school

 Winslow played high school basketball at Yates High School in Houston, Texas.
 He was a teammate of Carven Holcombe.

 College career

-He continued his basketball career across the street at the University of Houston, where he played for four years, from 1983 to 1987, and he was one of the last "official" members of the famed Phi Slama Jama dunking fraternity.
+Winslow continued his basketball career across the street at the University of Houston, where he played for four years, from 1983 to 1987, and he was one of the last "official" members of the famed Phi Slama Jama dunking fraternity.